jo/sync-tank/migrations.md

 Note how the association of status and todo item is established via the `_id` attribute that is not just used to determine the document type.
 Splitting the document now enables us to group attributes that commonly change together.
 Here is not the place to get into a detailed discussion of data design, but feel free to take a look at the [couchdb-best-practices](http://ehealthafrica.github.io/couchdb-best-practices/) guidelines if this discussion got you interested.

-At this point, we have reacted to the latest incoming feature request.
-We can release a new version of the web app that allows users to set different progress states for their items.
+At this point we have some idea for how to change the data schema in order to react to the latest feature request.
+We would like to release a new version of the web app that allows users to set different progress states for their items.
 But wait!
 What about the items that have been created in the past?
 The previous approach does not seem to work anymore: we cannot simply choose some sensible defaults and assume that old documents are still valid.
 Instead we have to find an explicit way to map the old `isDone` values to the new `status`, in other words: we need a data migration!

 ### Traditional server-side migration

 We are now at a point where a new version of an application may be confronted with older documents in the system that it does not know how to handle.
-One way of approaching this issue would be to make the app more complex to enable it to deal with older schemas.
-We will discuss this approach in more detail in the section on live migrations, but for the time being there is a much more common practice that is used in this scenario, one which changes not the app but the data.
-We will call this approach the *traditional server-side migration*.
+But this prospect does not scare us because there is a common practice that is used in this scenario, and one that you probably know well already.
+We will call this the *traditional server-side migration*.

 <figure class="diagram" id="figure-1">
   <img src="images/transactional-migration.svg" alt="Schematic view of traditional server-side migration" />